-- a literature review chapter addressing the themes of the exegesis.
-This would normally include a discussion of journalistic and academic approaches. - a methodology chapter explaining the techniques and approaches relating to the creative component. - a reflective chapter that explains insights gleaned by the completion of the creative component and how these might apply to both academic and journalistic practice.
+• a literature review chapter addressing the themes of the exegesis.
+This would normally include a discussion of journalistic and academic approaches.

+- a methodology chapter explaining the techniques and approaches relating to the artefact. - a reflective chapter that explains insights gleaned by the completion of the artefact and how these might apply to both academic and journalistic practice.
 This should not, however, be framed as a 'making of' story where the candidate elaborates on what they have, for example, learnt about specific film techniques etc.

-The length of the creative component varies considerably depending on the format.
+The length of the artefact varies considerably depending on the format.2